Towards Clinical Practice in CT-Based Pulmonary Disease Screening: An Efficient and Reliable Framework: Experiments

-We calculate the inference times of CSS, the optimal methods of other types (\textit{i.e.}, SI, SSS, and ActiveFT), and the full CT method.
+In addition, we calculate the inference times of CSS, and the optimal methods of other types (\textit{i.e.}, SI, SSS, and ActiveFT).
 The inference time of ActiveFT and CSS comprises three components: (1) Feature extraction time using the pre-trained MedCLIP-ViT; (2) Time taken to select $32$ slices based on their respective strategies; (3) Time for disease detection by the classification model.
 The inference time of the SI and SSS methods only includes the time for slice selection (or interpolation) and model classification.
 The full CT method's computation time only includes the inference time of the classification model.
-For fair comparison, all methods are evaluated under identical hardware configurations, and none include the UQ procedure.
-As shown in Table~\ref{eff}, although CSS has a longer inference time compared to SI and SSS methods, these two methods exhibit significant performance degradation at lower sampling rates, especially in Task $3$, thus cannot guarantee accurate screening.
-Compared to the full CT method, CSS reduces the inference time by over $60\%$.
+Table~\ref{eff} reports the inference time for processing $50$ cases, where the percentage represents the proportion of the full CT method's time.
+While Full CT yields high accuracy, its reliance on 3D convolutions results in prohibitive latency ($>169$s).
+CSS reduces this time by over $60\%$.
+Although slightly slower than simple heuristic methods (SI, SSS), CSS provides a far better trade-off, ensuring high diagnostic accuracy with acceptable latency, as shown in Table~\ref{others}.
+Compared to ActiveFT, CSS is faster due to the efficient approximate nearest neighbor search.